OAGi/Score/docs/user_guide/index.rst

 Ensure that the desired published release (that is not the *Working* or *Release Draft* branch) is selected in the *Branch* filter, then see `View detail of a code list <#view-detail-of-an-agency-id-list>`__ for additional help.
-It should be noted that “View/Edit Code List” can also be accessed under the “BIE” menu on the top of Score pages.
+It should be noted that "View/Edit Code List" can also be accessed under the "BIE" menu on the top of Score pages.

 Create a brand-new code list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~